French Glittery Christmas Tree Sign Using a Silhouette

-A French glittery Christmas tree sign is the perfect thing for your Christmas tree this year.
+A French glittery Christmas tree sign is the perfect decoration for your Christmas tree this year.

-Today I’m going to show you how to make this French glittery Christmas tree sign.
+Today I’m going to show you how to make this French glittery Christmas tree sign, Joyeux Noel.

-Because I obviously love all things French AND I think every tree needs a sign.
+Because I obviously love all things French and I think it’s fun to add a sign to the Christmas tree.

 - Silhouette Cameo machine